List of possible dwarf planets: Likeliest dwarf planets

 The acceptance criteria of the IAU are for naming purposes and are not a formal evaluation that a body is or is not a dwarf planet.
 In addition to Ceres and the four largest TNOs, which have been repeatedly characterized as dwarf planets by the IAU, Quaoar was called a dwarf planet in a 2022–2023 IAU annual report.
 An IAU question-and-answer press release from 2006 was more specific: it estimated that objects with mass above 5×10^20 kg and diameter greater than 800 km (800 km across) would "normally" be in hydrostatic equilibrium ("the shape ... would normally be determined by self-gravity"), but that "all borderline cases would need to be determined by observation."
 This is close to Grundy et al.'s suggestion below for the approximate physical limit.
+Those suggestions are specifically for the extremely cold trans-Neptunian regions.
+The inner Solar System is warmer, so the limits may be different, but here there are few possibilities for additional dwarf planets.

 Largest measured candidates

 The following trans-Neptunian objects have measured diameters at least 600 km to within measurement uncertainties; this was the threshold to be considered a "highly likely" dwarf planet in Brown's early assessment.
 Grundy et al. speculated that 600 km to 700 km diameter could represent "the upper limit to retain substantial internal pore space", and that objects around 900 km could have collapsed interiors but fail to completely differentiate.

 The two satellites of TNOs that surpass the 600-km threshold have also been included: Pluto's moon Charon and Eris' moon Dysnomia.
 Charon has been called a (binary) dwarf planet itself.
 The next-largest TNO moon is Orcus' moon Vanth at 442.5±10.2 km and a poorly constrained mass of 87±8×10^18 kg, with an albedo of about 8%.

 Ceres, generally accepted as a dwarf planet, is added for comparison.
 Also added for comparison is Triton, which is thought to have been a dwarf planet in the Kuiper belt before it was captured by Neptune.

 Bodies with very poorly known sizes (e.g. "Farout") have been gathered in the following section.
-Complicating the situation for poorly known bodies is that a body assumed to be a large single object might turn out to be a binary or ternary system of smaller objects, such as or Lempo.
-A 2021 occultation of ("Buffy") found a chord of 560 km: if the body is approximately spherical, it is likely that the diameter is greater than 560 km, but if it is elongated, the mean diameter may well be less.
+Complicating the situation for poorly known bodies is that a body assumed to be a large single object might turn out to be a binary or ternary system of smaller objects, as and Lempo turned out to be.
+A 2021 occultation of ("Buffy") found a chord of 560 km: if the body is approximately spherical, it is likely that the diameter is greater than 560 km, but if it is elongated, the volumetric diameter may well be less.
 Explanations and sources for the measured masses and diameters can be found in the corresponding articles linked in column "Designation" of the table.